kgajera/platformatic-prisma/example/README.md

 ## Generating Migrations

-Run `npm run migrate` to generates a migration file.
+Run `npm run migrate` to generate a migration file.
 Run this when you make changes to the [`prisma/schema.prisma`](/example/prisma/schema.prisma) file.

 ## Running Migrations